idwessough/short-marketing-data-analysis/README.md

 Younger gamers or those with high multiplayer usage might be more inclined towards Mobile Esports ?

 ## Predictions about influence on clusters :
+Insights :

+Given the near-random nature of the data, the models are performing as expected.
+In practice, with a real dataset, we would anticipate clearer patterns and potentially better model performance.

+The decision tree model slightly outperforms the logistic regression model in terms of accuracy.
+However, the difference is marginal, and both models have their own strengths and applications.
+Logistic regression provides probabilities, which can be useful in certain scenarios, while decision trees offer more interpretable decision-making pathways.

 ## Improvments
 For a more holistic prediction, external factors (e.g., economic indicators, technological advancements) can be incorporated.